debrouwere/draughtsman/README.md

                     res.contentType 'text/css'
                     res.send css

+The requested file (in its plain/uncompiled state) will be available to you in `req.file.content`, and the file path is accessible through `req.file.path`.

 Draughtsman automatically picks up any and all handlers in the `handlers` directory, though you'll need to run `cake build` on the app to recompile the code to include your handlers.

+Draughtsman runs in node.js, but handlers' processing doesn't need to happen in node.js itself;
+you can easily create simple handlers that spawn a child process.
+For example, here's an alternative implementation of a CoffeeScript handler:

+    exec = require('child_process').exec

+    module.exports = (app) ->
+        app.get /^(.*\.coffee)$/, (req, res) ->
+            exec 'coffee -cp #{req.file.path}', (error, stdout, stderr) -> if error
+                    res.send error
+                else
+                    res.contentType 'application/javascript'
+                    res.send stdout

+Using `exec` is particularly useful for compilers that are intended to be used through the shell, such as for the SASS stylesheet preprocessor, or when you need to write your own precompiler, for example a Python script that renders a file using the Jinja or Django template language.